MicrosoftDocs/xamarin-docs/docs/essentials/barometer.md

 This API uses [CMAltimeter](https://developer.apple.com/documentation/coremotion/cmaltimeter#//apple_ref/occ/cl/CMAltimeter) to monitor pressure changes, which is a hardware feature that was added to iPhone 6 and newer devices.
 A `FeatureNotSupportedException` will be thrown on devices that don't support the altimeter.

+`SensorSpeed` is not used as it is not supported on iOS.

 # [UWP](#tab/uwp)

 No platform-specific implementation details.